 Students are advised to purchase the following calculator CASIO FX-83 OR 85 irrespective of the letters that follow the numbers before the start of their course.
-It should be available from Smiths, Argos, Rymans, and Staples for under £10.
+It should be available from Smiths, Argos, Rymans.
 Whilst students may use another calculator they may find this a disadvantage in classes and the exam where a greater degree of help is likely to be available for those using the recommended calculator.